Support for dementia awareness appreciated - BC Local News

 Though Awareness Month is now over, you can still visit ilivewithdementia.ca.
 Find tips on how to be more dementia friendly, as well as resources to take action against stigma and be better informed about a disease that has the potential to affect every single one of us.
 You can also use the hashtag #ilivewithdementia to help spread the word.

-We would like to thank our local staff and volunteers for their work.
+We applaud our local staff and volunteers for their work.
 We also appreciate the local media’s coverage of dementia issues.
 The stories help foster a better understanding of the impact this disease has on local families and help the Alzheimer Society of B.C. work towards our goal of a dementia-friendly province.

 Sandra Meehan